LionWeb-io/lionweb-typescript/README.md

     npm run release
     ```
     This requires access as a member of the `lionweb` organization on the npm registry — check whether you can access [the packages overview page](https://www.npmjs.com/settings/lionweb/packages).
-    This step also requires a means of authenticating with npm, e.g. using the Google Authenticator app.
+    This step also requires a means of authenticating with NPM — most likely using an authenticator app.

 4. Merge the PR with a merge commit.